Jolly-Pirate/hivemind-docker/README.md

 ## Preparation
 Do the following steps sequentially:

+1. Preinstall tools and NTP synchronization\
+`./run.sh preinstall`
+2. Install docker and docker-compose\
+`./run.sh installdocker`
-1. Copy the .env file\
+3. Copy the .env file\
 `cp .env.example .env`
-2. Carefully edit all the variables in the .env file and save\
+4. Carefully edit all the variables in the .env file and save it\
 `nano .env`
-3. Preinstall tools and NTP synchronization\
-`./run.sh preinstall`
-4. Install docker and docker-compose\
-`./run.sh installdocker`
 5. Build the needed containers\
 `./run.sh build`